linlinpan96/Spotify-Automator/README.md

 # Spotify-Automator
-Syncs liked Youtube videos to Spotify account.
+Syncs liked Youtube videos to a new Spotify Playlist

-In progress.
+## Motivation
+Practice with production APIs and python script writing.

+## Credentials
+Inspiration and creds go to https://github.com/TheComeUpCode.
+Check out her stuff there!